Michigan may be the birthplace of the automobile, but that doesn't mean it's the only way to navigate the Wolverine State.

 Accessible transportation in Michigan

 For travelers with access needs, Michigan can be difficult – but not impossible – to navigate.
-Transit systems in cities such as Detroit and Flint have wheelchair-accessible buses.
-For those unable to use the fixed bus routes, some cities offer curb-to-curb transit that can be scheduled in advance.
+Transit systems in cities such as Detroit and Flint have wheelchair-accessible buses, and some cities offer curb-to-curb transit that can be scheduled in advance.
 However, to use this complimentary service, an application must be filled out in each metropolitan area, which can get complicated depending on the number of destinations on your itinerary.

 The Michigan Disability Network has a helpful directory that provides useful information, organized by region, for those with disabilities.